The Best and Worst CBD on the Market

 Organic can be a specific designation by the FDA.

-Currently, it's nearly impossible to get the designation of organic but the crop itself can be organically grown.
+Currently, it's nearly impossible to get the designation of organic but the crop itself can be organically grown none-the-less.

 Organically grown or bust.